mmukul/DevSecOpsTrainingCourse/Foundational-Training.md

 10. Good Career prospects as per scope and demand

 ### Course Duration
-- Duration: 40 hours
+- Duration: 30 hours

 ### Enrolment
 - Contact @ 7769929666 (WhatsApp) for batch availability, timings and course fees.

-## Foundational Course Curriculum
+## Course Curriculum

 ### Module 1: An Introduction to DevOps Basics
 - What is DevOps?